-These seminars are open only to students who will be freshmen in the Spring 2024 semester.
+These seminars are open only to students who will be freshmen in the fall 2024 semester.

 For the most current information including the location of the class, see UNCGenie.